What you should know about cardiac arrest

 Why is response time critical?

-Brain injury can begin in as little as five minutes.
+Brain injury can begin within minutes.
 Response times for emergency medical services can be six or more minutes in urban centres and longer for northern and remote communities.
 That’s why it’s important for bystanders to step up and act quickly.

 How does CPR and using an AED help?

 When the heart stops beating, blood stops flowing to the brain and other vital organs.
-CPR can keep blood flowing throughout the body, and an AED can deliver an electrical shock to restore the heart’s natural rhythm.
-Performing CPR and using an AED until emergency medical services take over can double a person’s chance of survival.
+CPR helps circulate blood and oxygen to the brain and other vital organs, and an AED can deliver a shock to restore the heart’s natural rhythm.
+Performing CPR and using an AED immediately can double a person’s chance of survival.